Capability precedes understanding

 I haven't felt that perturbed in a long time.
 Until now.
 Spoiler: yes this is another post about AI, but stick with me here!
 I promise it's more profound than "this is what almost burning my friend's house down taught me about B2B SaaS."

 Part of the discomfort lies in how little intuition we have for why large language models work as well as they do.
-The raw ingredients make sense: lots of transformer weights, compute, internet corpora and some human feedback.
-But a subset of tasks like language translation and coding turn out to be unusually tractable.

 In a way, our struggle to understand why they work isn't that surprising.
 LLM development represents the single greatest concentration of human and economic capital in our species' history.
-ChatGPT is the emergent outcome of all that investment.
-As a civilization we've now built technological capabilities which eclipse some of our own individual cognitive functions.
-It's only natural we struggle to explain why it works.
+Products like ChatGPT and Gemini are the emergent outcome of trillions of USD in investment.

 The temptation to move fast and break things

-What scares me is how easily I started building something without examining whether I thought it should be built.
-And the tools will keep letting us build even faster.
+Meanwhile the tools will keep making us even faster.
 Faster than we can read what's being written, if humans aren't doing the PR reviews like the OpenClaw founder boasts.

 Responsibility over capability